petripaavola/IntuneDeviceDetailsGUI/README.md

 **Version 2.95 is a huge update to the script's functionalities.
 Built-in search helps using this tool a lot.**

-This Powershell based GUI/report helps Intune admins to see Intune device data in one view
+This Windows Powershell based GUI/report helps Intune admins to see Intune device data in one view

 Especially it shows what **Azure AD Groups and Intune filters** are used in Application and Configuration Assignments.